Cheshunt: Water sports

 The Herts Young Mariners Base (HYMB) is an outdoor activity centre located off Windmill Lane in Cheshunt, within the Lee Valley Park.
 The site offers a range of water-based and adventure activities, including kayaking, canoeing, paddleboarding, open water swimming, sailing, and raft building.
 In addition to aquatic training, the base also provides land-based programmes such as climbing, archery, and orienteering.

 The base is operated by Hertfordshire County Council and is used by local schools, scouts, youth organisations, and adult groups for educational and team-building programmes.
 The facility includes a lakeside wharf, equipment stores, changing rooms, and classrooms, and occupies the site of a former open-air swimming pool.

 Leisure facilities

 The Laura Trott Leisure Centre, named after the Olympic gold medallist, has a gym, swimming pool, exercise classes, sauna, and steam rooms.
 The centre also provides facilities for racket sports and hosts a number of community events.

 Cheshunt Community Sports Park serves as a hub for local sports and recreation.
 The facility includes a gym, personal training services, sports therapy, football pitches, indoor and outdoor bowls courts, squash courts, and function rooms.

-Media

-Cheshunt falls within the BBC London and ITV London television regions.
-Broadcast television signals in the area are transmitted from the Crystal Palace transmitting station, which provides digital terrestrial (Freeview) coverage.

-Local radio services include BBC Three Counties Radio, which covers Hertfordshire, Bedfordshire, and Buckinghamshire, and Heart Hertfordshire, a commercial station offering music and local news programming.

-The town is served by the Cheshunt & Waltham Mercury, a weekly print and digital newspaper published by the Hertfordshire Mercury, providing coverage of local news, sport, and community events.